Belarus: Human rights and corruption

-Amnesty International, and Human Rights Watch have criticized Lukashenko's violations of human rights.
+Amnesty International, and Human Rights Watch have criticised Lukashenko's violations of human rights.
 Belarus's Democracy Index rating is the lowest in Europe, the country is labelled as "not free" by Freedom House, as "repressed" in the Index of Economic Freedom, and in the Press Freedom Index published by Reporters Without Borders, Belarus is ranked 153rd out of 180 countries for 2022.
-The Belarusian government is criticized for human rights violations and its persecution of non-governmental organizations, journalists, national minorities, and opposition politicians.
+The Belarusian government is criticised for human rights violations and its persecution of non-governmental organisations, journalists, national minorities, and opposition politicians.
 Lukashenko announced a law in 2014 that prohibits kolkhoz farm workers (9% of work force) from leaving their jobs at will—a change of job and living location will require permission from governors.
 Lukashenko himself compared the law with serfdom.
 Belarus is the only European country still using capital punishment, having carried out executions in 2011.
-LGBT rights in Belarus are ranked among the lowest in Europe.
+LGBTQ rights in Belarus are ranked among the lowest in Europe.
 In 2023, Lukashenko signed a law which allows using capital punishment against officials and soldiers convicted of high treason.

 The judicial system lacks independence and is subject to political interference.
 Corrupt practices such as bribery often took place during tender processes, and whistleblower protection and national ombudsman are lacking in Belarus's anti-corruption system.